nimbella/docs/docs/namespaces.md

 A typical namespace is provisioned with the following:

-*   A web content area and an object storage area.
-These are always provided as a pair and summarized as 'Storage' when presented in a list.
+*   A web content [file store](file-stores.md), and a second file store for data storage.
+These are always provided as a pair and summarized as 'File-Store' when presented in a list.
-*   A [Redis](https://redis.io) instance for storing key-value pairs
+*   A [key-value store](key-value-storage.md) implemented using a [Redis](https://redis.io) instance.
 *   A DNS domain name for web content
 *   A set of OpenWhisk resources